What is The Goodbye Line?

 Will my message be shared publicly?

-The primary purpose of The Goodbye Line is to give people a private space to express themselves.
+The primary purpose of The Goodbye Line is to give people a space to express themselves.

-We sometimes share a small number of messages publicly — through art, storytelling projects, social media, and community installations — as a way to remind others they’re not alone.
+By leaving a message, you add it to the project’s archive.
+On occasion, a small number of messages may be shared anonymously—with extreme discretion and care—through art, storytelling projects, social media, and community installations, as a way to remind others they’re not alone.

-If you don’t want your message shared, just say so in your recording.
+If you don’t want your message shared, simply say so in your recording.
 We respect all requests for privacy.

 Can I stay anonymous?